 “It’s the most awesome combination of computer-generated imagery (CGI) and live-action production ever undertaken.”

-That’s the description of Evans & Sutherland’s all-new, totally immersive digital theater presentation from Terence Murtagh, general manager of E&S’ Digital Theater group.
+That’s the description of Evans and Sutherland’s all-new, totally immersive digital theater presentation from Terence Murtagh, general manager of E and S’ Digital Theater group.
 It Happened In New York, a one-of-a-kind entertainment experience, is slated to open Nov.
 15 at Madame Tussaud’s new attraction in New York City’s Times Square.

-Evans & Sutherland, a leader in providing domed theater presentations and computer-generated imagery, teamed up with Tussaud’s to develop the innovative concept for this unique attraction.
-E&S planned and managed the production of the entire project.
+Evans and Sutherland, a leader in providing domed theater presentations and computer-generated imagery, teamed up with Tussaud’s to develop the innovative concept for this unique attraction.
+E and S planned and managed the production of the entire project.

-The show will be presented on a 40-foot dome using Evans & Sutherland’s StarRider(R) LP high-definition video system, which projects a complete, 360-degree image around and above an audience.
+The show will be presented on a 40-foot dome using Evans and Sutherland’s StarRider(R) LP high-definition video system, which projects a complete, 360-degree image around and above an audience.

 Michael Daut, show producer, explained, “Much of the complexity of this show comes from the immersive nature of the experience.
 Rather than producing images for one screen or a series of panels, It Happened in New York is projected as a series of moving images on a dome screen.